-I will go one step further though…I also think this cawl is perfect for any day.
-It’s easy to make, delicious, and warms the body and soul. 🙂
+I will go one step further though...I also think this cawl is perfect for any time of the year!
+This leek stew recipe is easy to make, delicious, and warms the body and soul.

 My Delicious Version of Cawl Cennin!

 I have read that there are many versions and variations of this stew.
-After my research I came up with a version that is absolutely delicious!
+After my research I came up with a version for Welsh Cawl using only a handful of ingredients that is absolutely delicious!